GraphMath

 Key ideas

-Why does replacing one column of A with b reveal one coordinate xₖ?
+Why does replacing one column isolate one coordinate?

 Related chapters